CodeF0x/cira/readme.md

 If this error accours while installing `diesel_cli`, try `sudo apt install -y libsqlite3-dev libpq-dev libmysqlclient-dev`.

 There are some default values set in the .env file, you can adjust them as you wish.
 Keep in mind to change the code as well.
-For example, if you change the database file name, change it in the .env file as well.

-If everything went well and there is no output after running the last command, cira is listening on port `8080`.
+> ⚠️ Be sure to update both `HASH_SECRET` and `JWT_SECRET` to something cryptographically safe!

 You can also launch it in a screen or in a container, so it runs without an active shell session.